sem CLI Reference#

 A widget

-is used for following the activity of pipelines and workflows
+is used for following the activity of pipelines and workflows,

 narrow down the displayed information.

-As it happens with secrets
+As with secrets

 , each dashboard